suneelbvs/ChemAxon_UGM2022/README.md

 # ChemAxon_UGM2022

-## Do you want integrate Chemaxon knime nodes in Jupyter Notebook.
+## Do you want integrate Chemaxon Knime nodes in Jupyter Notebook?
 ![image](https://user-images.githubusercontent.com/334679/204505001-bc6a51e8-6773-4cb2-8641-ece5ba5682b5.png)

 ## This repo contains the knime workflows, and jupyter notebooks that used for demonstration during #ChemAxon #UGM2022